rticommunity/rticonnextdds-connector-py/docs/features.rst

 `Monitoring <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/index.htm#users_manual/PartMonitoringLib.htm>`__
 and `Security Plugins <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_secure/getting_started_guide/index.html>`__.

+The Monitoring and Security plugins are configured in XML, as described in the previous links.

 To use RTI Connext DDS add-ons you need an RTI Connext DDS installation.
 To configure your environment so that Connector can load these additional libraries: